-In>Professional Development’s associate tutor, Alex Firmin, continues his thoughts on toxic leadership.
+In Professional Development’s expert leadership tutor, Alex Firmin, continues his thoughts on toxic leadership.
 Read part two of this three part series.

 Toxic leadership is commonly used to describe leaders who consistently display negative behaviour, toxic leaders see their employees as tools for exploitation to achieve their own personal goals.
 People who work for toxic leaders can feel like their confidence is being undermined, have a permanent feeling of anxiety and/or distress, and if unaddressed, experience long term issues such as clinical depression.